 The "Remove from Folder" Step

 Entries will stay in the folder until they are removed.
-Entries can be removed from folders using the the "Add to Folder" step.
+Entries can be removed from folders using the "Remove from Folder" step.

 When entries are removed from a folder a note is added to the timeline.